 - Expectorant: Promotes the secretion of sputum by the air passages, used to treat coughs.

 - Stomachic: Stimulates gastric activity.

 - Stimulant: Raises levels of physiological or nervous activity in the body.

 - Tonic: Restore or improve health or well-being.

-Karchura is the dried pieces of rhizome of Curcuma zedoaria.
-It is bitter and pungent in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).
+Karchura is the dried pieces of the rhizome of Curcuma zedoaria.
+It is bitter, and pungent in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).